jacecapital/systematic-portfolio/README.md

    - Master quantitative analysis, Python, and financial modeling
    - Establish a track record that can support internships or entry into elite finance programs
    - Get into a Ivy league school
+   - Finish Valedictorian of Pacifca Christian High School with a 4.0 Grade Point Average.

 - Risk analysis dashboard